epiviz/epiviz.gl/README.md

 ### Unidirectional Selection:

-`epiviz.gl` supports unidirectional selection in the plot which allows the selection to occur only horizontally or vertically depending upon the major axis of the movement.
-This enhances the feature of box selection by allowing the user to select a region in a single direction.
-This feature is only available for box selection and not for lasso selection.
-It is disabled by default.
-It can be enabled or disabled using the `setViewOptions` function as shown below:
+For box-selections, `epiviz.gl` supports unidirectional selection in the plot, which restricts the selection to occur either horizontally or vertically based on mouse movement.
+This enhances box selection by allowing the user to select a region in a single direction.
+It is disabled by default and can be enabled by using the `setViewOptions` function.

 ```javascript
 plot.setViewOptions({